Crack a Bottle: Critical reception

 Billboard gave a positive review of the song: "Although not quite as strong as the title track to Eminem's 2004 album Encore, the return of Eminem, Dr. Dre and 50 Cent has been anticipated for a long time, and it is sure to put Eminem back atop the marquee.
 His skills remain some of the best in hip-hop, and the accompanying contributions make the music that little bit more stronger."
-Rolling Stone Magazine commented negatively on the song, saying that it is one of the weakest tracks on the album, along the other single "We Made You".
+Rolling Stone commented negatively on the song, saying that it is one of the weakest tracks on the album, along the other single "We Made You".
 The song won at the 52nd Grammy Awards in the Grammy Award for Best Rap Performance by a Duo or Group category.

 Music video

 During an interview for MTV, 50 Cent originally told that there were plans to make an animated music video for "Crack a Bottle", which was to be shot along with a music video for 50 Cent's song "I Get It In".
 On February 25, Eminem's manager Paul Rosenberg posted on his blog a still frame from the music video illustrating a homeless person holding a bottle wrapped in a brown bag.
 According to Rosenberg, it is directed by Syndrome and was planned to be released within a couple of weeks.
 The music video was playing on TV in Eminem's music video "3 a.m.", which has been directed by Syndrome as well.
 On May 7, 2009, an unfinished version of the video was released via TheRelapse.com, featuring Eminem's verse and chorus.
 Later during the same day, 50 Cent's rapped verse of the video was released via ThisIs50.com as well.
 This was added to the unfinished video on therelapse.com.
 A month later, on June 7, 2009, Cashis posted a link on Twitter to the full video in which he makes a cameo appearance.
-The music video portrays each rappers' style; Eminem's chaotic style, Dr. Dre's West Coast style, and 50 Cent's more club oriented style.
+The music video portrays each rappers' style; Eminem's chaotic style, Dr. Dre's West Coast style, and 50 Cent's more club-oriented style.
 None of the performers are featured in the video.
 On August 1, 2022, the official music video was released on YouTube after 13 years.